plone/training/mastering_plone/dexterity_2.rst

 .. note::

-    Upgrading from an older version of Plone to a newer one also runs upgrade steps from the package :py:mod:`plone.app.upgrade`.
+    Upgrading from an older version of Plone to a newer one also runs upgrade steps from the package :mod:`plone.app.upgrade`.
 You should be able to upgrade a clean site from 2.5 to 5.0 with one click.

     For an example see the upgrade-step to Plone 5.0a1 https://github.com/plone/plone.app.upgrade/blob/master/plone/app/upgrade/v50/alphas.py#L37